AdobeDocs/analytics.en/help/implement/vars/overview.md

 ## Variables and implementation methods

 Adobe offers multiple ways to implement Adobe Analytics.
-Each page offers a section on how to implement the variable using tags in Adobe Experience Platform and AppMeasurement for JavaScript.
+Each page offers a section on how to implement the variable using the Web SDK, using the Adobe Analytics extension, and using AppMeasurement for JavaScript.

 Here is a video on configuring variables in Adobe Analytics: